Car finance guide

 A car loan is an unsecured loan which means a lender can’t take the car from you if you get into difficulty with repayments.
 It’s a personal loan which is not tied to the car, so you could borrow more or less than its value.
 If you buy a car with a personal loan, you own it outright.

 TSB offer personal loans which you can use to buy a car.
-You can apply for a loan online if you’ve held a TSB current account for over 3 months.
-If you have not held a TSB current account for more than 3 months you can apply for a loan in branch or over the phone on 0345 835 3861.
-You can use our loan calculator to find out how much it could cost, and get a no obligation quotation to see how much you may be able to borrow.
+You can apply for a TSB loan online, in branch or over the phone on 0345 835 3861.
+You can use our loan calculator to find out how much it could cost.

 Car hire purchase is when you hire a car from a car dealer or garage and pay for it through monthly instalments until the end of the contract.
 You don‘t own the car until the end of the contract.